paul-peek77/PATH-Injection-System/README.md

-# PATH Injection System v1.0
+## Windows PATH Injection System

+#### A system designed for low-resource Windows systems that maps portable apps stored on an external HDD and adds necessary CLI functions to Windows PATH.

+---

-This project is provided for portfolio review only.
-No permission is granted for reuse, modification, or redistribution.
+*This project is provided for portfolio review only.
+No permission is granted for reuse, modification, or redistribution.*

-OVERVIEW
+---

+#### Overview

-The Windows PATH Injection System is a simple, portable workflow for exposing applications to the command line without installing them or modifying system‑level PATH variables.
+The Windows PATH Injection System is a simple, portable workflow for exposing applications to the command line without installing them to a resource-starved system.
 It uses a folder of Windows shortcuts (.lnk files) to generate lightweight command shims (.cmd files) inside a hidden .bin directory.
 These shims allow portable applications to be invoked from any terminal session.

-The system is designed for use on portable drives and constrained Windows environments where installation is not possible or not desired.

-HOW IT WORKS
+#### How It Works

 The workflow is intentionally minimal and declarative: